 Since I live in the western part of the state and enjoy visiting the middle and eastern parts, I like to think that I have figuratively hiked across Tennessee.
-My favorite state park in West Tennessee is Meeman-Shelby, about fourteen miles north of Memphis.
+My favorite state park in West Tennessee is Meeman-Shelby, about fourteen miles north of Memphis with its iconic Graceland.

 Shelby Forest (as the locals call it) is a large park with more than 12,000 acres of hardwood bottomland that borders the Mississippi River.
 It has around 20 miles of trails for hiking, biking, and equestrians in lengths from 3.5 to 8 miles.

 My favorite is the 3.5 mile loop Woodland Trail.
 It is a moderate hike that passes through hardwoods.
 The trailhead is behind the park office and visitor center.